anijs/anijs/README.md

 **Version 0.1.0**

-- Manejar animaciones de forma declarativa.
-	- Definir un evento desencadenador de la animación(if).
-	- Definir los nodos desde donde se escuchará el evento desencadenador(on).
-	- Definir un blanco para la animación.(to)
-	- Definir la manera en que ejecutará la animación.(do)
-	- Ejecutar una función antes de la animación, y poder deternerla.
-	- Ejecutar una función cuando se termine la animación.
-	- Definir en cada animación los objetos propietarios de sus funciones de retorno(before y after).
-(Llamados helpers.)
+- Define animations declaratively
+	- Define a trigger event for the animation (if).
+	- Define the elements from which the trigger event is launched (on).
+	- Animation behavior definition.(do)
+    - Animation elements target definition.(to)
+	- Execute a function before animation run.
+    - Stop animation execution before running it.
+	- Execute a function after animation run.
+	- Helpers instance definition.

-- Normalización de los eventos animationEnd y transitionEnd.
+- animationEnd and transitionEnd normalization.
-- Poder escuchar eventos from window and the document objects.
+- Attach events from window and document objects.

-- Running AniJS repetidamente.
+- Running AniJS repeatedly.
-- Cambiar el ambito de ejecucion de AniJS.
+- Change the root DOM scope.
-- Manejar animaciones usando JavaScript.
+- Manage animations using JavaScript.
-- Limpiar los eventos asociados a un nodo determinado.
-- Registrar nuevos ayudantes.
-- Agregar nuevas funciones a determinado ayudante.
-- Funciones predeterminadas en el ayudante por defecto like removeAnim.
+- Purge events from any node.
+- Register new helpers.
+- Attach new functions to the helpers.
+- removeAnim Default helper function.

 ## License